-The legs of the IC are bent outward slightly during manufacturing, so they'll need to be bent back inward before it can be inserted into the socket.
+The legs of an IC are bent outward slightly during manufacturing, so they'll need to be bent back inward before they can be inserted into the sockets.

-It's easiest to do this by laying the IC legs against the table and bending the body itself so all eight legs on the side are straightened out at once.
+It's easiest to do this by laying the IC legs against the table and bending the body itself so all four legs on the side are straightened out at once.
 Then, flip it and do the other side.

 ICs may have two different orientation marks: either a dot in the upper-left or a half-circle notch in the middle of the top side.
 Some ICs have both marks.
-This shows which way the IC should be rotated when inserting it into a socket.
-The socket also has a half-circle notch to indicate the orientation.
+This shows which way the IC should be rotated when inserting it into a socket (the socket also has a half-circle notch).